yallungrai277/laravel-k8s-deployment/README.md

 Note: App should be running.

+# SSL / TLS

+If you want https locally then you can use open ssl.
+Let's encrypt will not work since, it requires a domain name publicly available over the internet and does domain validation.
+So, locally we use open ssl.

+1. Create a self signed cert `openssl req -x509 -newkey rsa:4096 -sha256 -nodes -keyout tls.key -out tls.crt -subj "/CN=laravel-k8s.test" -days 365`
+2. Now we need to, create a k8s secret file to store the certs.
+We can do that by using the certs that we just created in step. `kubectl create secret tls laravel-k8s-tls --cert=tls.crt --key=tls.key -n laravel-k8s-prod` creates secret in laravel-k8s-prod namespace.
+You can also use a yml file but need to base64 encode the contents of `.crt` and `.key` much easier this way in a single cmd.
+You need to rotate and create a new secret once the cert expires after 365 days since the day of creation.
+To view the secret run `kubectl get secret laravel-k8s-tls -o yaml`.

+3. Now run `kubectl apply -f loadbalancer/ingress.yml`.
+Before applying ingress please enable ingress add on.
+See `accessing app via ingress` section.

 # Autoscale using inbuilt metrics

 1. First enable metrics server on minikube `minikube addons enable metrics-server`.
 Please note that enabling metrics server may take some time so, you need to check whethe metric server container is running or not continously by `kubectl get pods -n kube-system` on kube-system namespace.